-Finnair has three lounges at Helsinki Airport: one in the Schengen area (which I did not visit) and two in the non-Schengen area.
+Finnair has three lounges at Helsinki Airport: one in the Schengen area and two in the non-Schengen area.
 The latter two lounges are both located between gates 36 and 37.

-As a Oneword Emerald member, I had access to both lounges the original Finnair non-Schengen lounge which I have reviewed separately and the Finnair Premium lounge which I review below.
-I also took photos of both, which you can find above and below my reviews.
+As a Oneword Emerald member, I had access to both lounges, the original Finnair non-Schengen lounge which I have reviewed separately, and the Finnair Premium lounge, reviewed below.

-The decor is more sophisticated as compared to the Finnair lounge next-door, with carefully selected design furniture such as Tulip chairs and industrial designer Eero Saarinen.
+The decor is more sophisticated than the Finnair lounge next-door, with carefully selected design furniture such as Tulip chairs and industrial designer Eero Saarinen.

-If you have the choice, the Finnair Premium Lounge is the best in Helsinki airport and the one to choose.
+If you have the choice, the Finnair Premium Lounge is the best in Helsinki airport and the one to choose from.

-From the lounges, it was less than a minute to gate 36 where my Business Class seat on the Finnair Airbus A330-300 was waiting for me.
+From the lounges, it was less than a minute to gate 36 where a Business Class seat on the Finnair Airbus A330-300 was waiting.

 Review by our friends at Luxury Travel Expert